google/graphicsfuzz/docs/spirv-fuzz-standalone-walkthrough.md

 We could now write a C/C++ application that uses the Vulkan API and loads `shader.spv` to render a red square.
-However, this would typically require about 1000 lines of code.
+However, this would typically require ~1000 lines of code.
 Instead, we will use AmberScript, which lets us do the same thing more concisely.
 One thing to note is that AmberScript files